sanity-io/hydrogen-sanity/package/README.md

 Query Sanity's API and use Hydrogen's cache to store the response (defaults to `CacheLong` caching strategy).
 While in preview mode, `loadQuery` will use `CacheNone` to prevent results from being cached.

+> [!NOTE]
+> You can use [Sanity TypeGen tooling](https://www.sanity.io/docs/sanity-typegen) to generate TypeScript definitions for your GROQ queries.

 Learn more about configuring [caching in Hydrogen on the Shopify documentation](https://shopify.dev/docs/custom-storefronts/hydrogen/caching).

 Sanity queries will appear in Hydrogen's [Subrequest Profiler](https://shopify.dev/docs/custom-storefronts/hydrogen/debugging/subrequest-profiler).
 By default, they're titled `Sanity query`; however, you can give your queries more descriptive titles by using the request option below.